loko-ai/loko-textractor/README.md

 ### OCR Extraction

-Generally, a **FileReader** component must be linked to this input and the service will directly extract the text from the input file.
-You can set a custom **Analyzer** and **Preprocessing** and decide if you need the output as plain text ("plain/text") or in a json format ("application/json") which will treat each page seperately by selecting in the **Accept** field the format which suits you the most: this parameter changes your output type.
+Generally, a **FileReader** component must be linked to this input and the service will directly extract the text from the input file.You can set a custom **Analyzer** and **Preprocessing** and choose to receive plain text ("plain/text") representation, opt for a JSON format ("application/json") that treats each page separately, or select a streamed JSON format ("application/jsonl").
+This choice is made in the “Accept” field inside the components.
 Accepted file extension: pdf, txt, jpg, jpeg, png, tif, eml, p7m, rar, zip, docx.

 <p align="center"><img src="https://user-images.githubusercontent.com/30443495/232800113-dca8fd74-1ef6-4b92-8245-a47d6858666b.png" width="80%" /></p>

 ### hOCR Extraction

 You can use hOCR to include bounding boxes information to your output.
 The output format options are:
-"application/json", "text/html".
+"application/json", "text/html", "application/pdf".

 <p align="center"><img src="https://user-images.githubusercontent.com/30443495/232806746-10ab7af8-56c7-423d-a0a7-7a1d0fcbf765.png" width="80%" /></p>